ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 If SCT Feedback is not deployed by a webserver, malicious logs will be able to attack all users of the webserver (who do not have a Trusted Auditor relationship) with impunity.
-Additionally, users who wished to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching and forgoing a Trusted Auditor) could be attacked without risk of detection.
+Additionally, users who wish to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching and forgoing a Trusted Auditor) could be attacked without risk of detection.